 - Spouse or ex-spouse

-- A person who currently or previously lived in the same household
+- Person who currently or previously lived in the same household

 - Those who share a child, no matter their current relationship